 There’s a certain mystery about how the movie Smiley cracks the case.
 In the book and the series, there’s a lot more evidence about the mole than we get in the film.
-There subjective montages lead to a climactic series of images and recurrent lines from Ricki: “Everything the Circus thinks is gold is shit.”
-Smiley is convinced there really is a mole, chiefly because of Jim Prideaux’s testimony, but we have to reason from that: the reappearance of Karla and the murder of Irina before Jim’s eyes connects the mission to Budapest with the Witchcraft files.
+In the turning-point sequence, subjective montages lead to a burst of images and recurrent lines from Ricki: “Everything the Circus thinks is gold is shit.”
+Smiley is convinced there really is a mole, chiefly because of Jim Prideaux’s testimony, but we have to reason on trust: the reappearance of Karla and the murder of Irina before Jim’s eyes connect the mission to Budapest with the Witchcraft files.

 The TV Smiley reveals his reasoning in a very lengthy interrogation of Toby Esterhase.
 Over fifteen minutes, Smiley builds a plausible case and forces Toby, to avoid suspicion that he’s the mole, to reveal the location of the safe house.
 Lacon is briefed offscreen, and George is given permission to set the trap.